-This Sunday Times bestseller is a shocking and at times darkly funny account of life as a prison officer in HMP Manchester.
+This Sunday Times bestseller is a shocking and at times darkly funny account of life as a prison officer in one of the country's most notorious jails.

 'Authentic, tough, horrifying in some places and hilarious in others . . . the author’s honesty and decency shine through' – Jonathan Aitken